sahibahkhan/Android-VCO-FFT/README.md

 *Important Modification: A voltage-divider at the end is necessary for reducing the peak-to-pead output voltage (somewhere on StackOverflow, I learned that the input for most phones caps at 1.7 volts).

-#### Use the Input Jack for higher-fidelity (but also can simply use a speaker and the regular cell phone mic)
+#### Input Jack
 The hardware can utilize either the microphone-input-jack (for highest-fidelity) or even the regular microphone (default).
 Any smartphone that has a microphone input jack and a recorder can be used as a datalogger (well technically even without the mic-input-jack since we can perform frequency-space decomposition on any sound file).

+I have successfully used this on Android tablets and Android phones which have mic input jacks (all credit card readers use mic input jacks, and most of the older ones I've tried also have them).

 ###Future Hardware Enhancements

-1) Wire up second LM331N as a Frequency to Voltage Converter on the headphone output -- this would function as a DCA and a potential way to get data to a device (Arduino TM anyone?).
+1) Wire up second LM331N as a Frequency to Voltage Converter on the headphone output -- this would function as a DCA and a potential way to get data to a device (control of IC Potentiometers, although I'll have to see if I can generate fast enough signals to do serial communication -- which I could do already via USB but would save on the user-end complexity of setup).

 ###Future Software Enhancements

+0) Utilizing data on hardware capability to prevent over-spawning of threads (I currently have it hard-coded to a relatively slow 1 sample per second, which works on all my devices)

 1) Email data in CSV Format